classgraph/classgraph/README.md

 java.lang.NoClassDefFoundError: io/github/lukehutch/fastclasspathscanner/FastClasspathScanner
 ```

+In this case, if you manually added the FastClasspathScanner jar to an Eclipse project, go to *Project Properties > Java Build Path > Libraries > Classpath > fast-classpath-scanner-X.Y.Z.jar*, open the dropdown, double click on *Is not modular*, and check the box at the top, *Defines one or more modules*, then *OK*, then *Apply and Save*.

+If you are launching from the commandline, make sure both your project and FastClasspathScanner are on the module path, not the classpath.

 ### Building from source

 The following commands will build the most recent version of FastClasspathScanner from git master.
 The compiled package will then be in the "fast-classpath-scanner/target" directory.